vexip-ui/vexip-ui/docs/en-US/component/tooltip.md

 :::

-:::demo tooltip/wrapper
+:::demo tooltip/position

-### Use Wrapper
+### Manual Location

-Add the `wrapper` prop to create a wrapping element, you also can passing a string to customize the rendered tag.
+Passing an `{ x: number, y: number }` object via the `virtual` prop can manually control the position of tooltip.

+In this way, you need to manually control the visible of tooltip.

 :::